 Figure 6: Ungroup

 - PowerPoint will warn you that the table will convert to individual shapes (see Figure 7).
-Click Yes to proceed.
+Click the Yes button to proceed.

 Figure 7: Convert table to individual shapes

 - You'll see that all your individual table cells are now shapes with text (see Figure 8).
 Click anywhere outside the table area to deselect these shapes.

 - Now carefully select only the shapes you want, and cut and paste them onto another slide.
 Go back to your older slide and press Ctrl + A, then deselect individual slide objects like the slide title.
 You'll find many other extra shapes and line segments as shown in Figure 9.
 Delete them.